anupkalburgi/olgish/docs/study_plan.md

 All coding will be in python.
 General Guide:
 1. Don't keep exploring your self if you are stuck ask the questions
 2. don't write code, if you don't understand the problem.
 Code is a way of telling something to a computer what todo.
-Before you can do that you have to know what you need to do
+Before you can tell anyone anything you yourself should have a clear understanding.
-3. Write code and commit code and ask for feedback as soon as you can
+3. Write code and commit code and ask for feedback as soon as you can.
+4. First 30% of the time spending understanding the concept, next 70% should be solving problems, for the concepts that where learned.

 ### [[Week_1]] - Aug 3 -Aug 7th
 #### We will learn